 - Availability (from more than just a single artisan website, though this is a lower consideration than it used to be due to robust shopping experience sites like Etsy, WooCommerce, or Shopify).

 Admittedly these criteria are somewhat arbitrary but I want a way to more objectively narrow the field down.
 An “Honorable Mentions” list of products that I think deserve attention but don’t meet all the criteria above is also included.
 I have a separate article about the best shaving soaps.
+Shave oils are covered in separate reviews.
 Since most of Sharpologist’s readers are in the United States I will mostly (but not exclusively) concentrate on products available there.

-Amazon, Beau Brummel For Men, eShave, OneBlade, Truefitt & Hill, and West Coast Shaving links are Sharpologist affiliate.
+Amazon, OneBlade, Truefitt & Hill, and West Coast Shaving links are Sharpologist affiliate.

 I’m going to distinguish three different categories of results: products available in the mass market, “the mall,” and the high-end lathering products available at specialty retailers and online.